 MagicDraw: everything you need for professional UML diagrams

-MagicDraw offers five editions (from Personal to Enterprise) that differ in both functionality and cost.
-In our test, we took a closer look at the Enterprise edition because it not only offers all the features and plugins for effective modeling, but also enables full integration into an integrated development environment such as Eclipse Workbench.
-The premium versions also facilitate teamwork.
-For example, several modelers can work on one model at the same time, and on the team server, you actively exchange information about a project.
-However, NoMagic offers this separately.
-With the Enterprise edition, you can access the WebPortal.
-The model can be viewed interactively in the browser.
+MagicDraw offers five editions (from Reader to Enterprise) that differ in both functionality and cost.
+In our test, we took a closer look at the Enterprise edition because it not only offers all the features and plugins for effective modelling, but also enables full integration into an integrated development environment such as Eclipse Workbench.

 The UML tool imports many file formats, including native XMI metadata formats from Eclipse and IBM’s Rhapsody, CSV, ReqIF, DoDAF, and CA Erwin Data Modeler.
 You can save and print your diagrams as copies in the image formats BMP, PNG, JPG, and EMF.
 Code generation, reverse engineering and round-trip engineering are also possible.
 MagicDraw is based on three languages: Java, C++ in different dialects, and C#.

 If you model UML diagrams yourself in an empty document or add details to modelling, you’ll quickly appreciate the customisable panels.
 Already at the first start of the UML diagram tool, the clear division proves to be a big plus.
 Add as many tabs as you consider necessary for your workflow.
 Despite its many functions and edition options, MagicDraw provides a clear layout and unobtrusive short explanations, so that even inexperienced users can quickly put together their first drafts without much familiarisation time.